 Well, spare me days!
 At least they were honest in one sense.
 It’s a pretty brave thing to do to admit that you don’t know what to do, especially in a recorded conversation and dealing with an investigative blogger like me.
 So credit to them for ‘that’ admission.

 In the book I called this organisation, “a cesspit of perpetual dysfunction & self interest”.
-With revelations that indeed the TMT has finally done that which it claimed it hadn’t decided to do, this is now seen to be a highly accurate description.
+With revelations that indeed thehas finally done that which it claimed it hadn’t decided to do, this is now seen to be a highly accurate description.

 Initial purchase of The Memory Bank building was enabled through the fund-raising that Cookie personally (and with his son and a large ‘merry band’ of helpers) undertook in the late 1980s.
 As I shared in the book OFF THE RAILS, a decidedly rocky history followed with fights and serious dysfunction prevalent until the eventual sudden sale of The Memory Bank building in October 2018.

-On 14 January 2018, as CEO of KCET, I issued a formal warning to TMT laying claim to the assets received from the sale of The Memory Bank on behalf of the Charitable Trust that now owned the assets (KCET), In this letter, I explained very clearly why s68 of the Trustees Act 1956 applied to this situation.
-The public had raised funds for a particular purpose . . . the Trustees of the TMT had a legal and moral obligation to use those funds for that purpose, and that in the circumstances that it could be proven that they had misappropriated those funds (or that we as an “interested party” believed that events would arise along those lines) then they and the trustees, personally would be liable.
+On 14 January 2018, as CEO of ), In this letter, I explained very clearly why s68 of the Trustees Act 1956 applied to this situation.
+The public had raised funds for a particular purpose . . . the Trustees of the had a legal and moral obligation to use those funds for that purpose, and that in the circumstances that it could be proven that they had misappropriated those funds (or that we as an “interested party” believed that events would arise along those lines) then they and the trustees, personally would be liable., I issued a formal warning to laying claim to the assets received from the sale of The Memory Bank on behalf of the Charitable Trust that now owned the assets (

 Basically in simple words, if the public gave money to buy a building to help Cookie house his photos for posterity then it is wrong to boot him and his archives out of that building, then sell it and give it to another pet cause – no matter how worthy that cause may be.

-Sadly for Taumarunui, the current CEO of the Ruapehu District Council and his mayor have proven to me to be tarred with the same brush as the two-faced politicians that I’ve struggled to communicate with from the TMT.
-I share more details over this sorry saga with the RDC and its fatally flawed Lotto application in my next post.
+Sadly for Taumarunui, the current CEO of the Ruapehu District Council and his mayor have proven to me to be tarred with the same brush as the two-faced politicians that I’ve struggled to communicate with from the.
+I share more details over this sorry saga with the and its fatally flawed Lotto application in my next post.

-The leaked report/application was issued in the name of a Northland consultancy firm contracted by the RDC, (Alastair Well’s MWA Solutions).
+The leaked report/application was issued in the name of a Northland consultancy firm contracted by the MWA Solutions).
 It is a disgrace.
-Writer, Rick Pearson (Pearson & Associates Architects) refused to discuss the details of the report, referring me to Alastair Wells and the RDC.
+Writer, Rick Pearson (Pearson & Associates Architects) refused to discuss the details of the report, referring me to Alastair Wells and the .
 Alastair gave me a spin and wouldn’t answer my questions.
-Clive Manley too ignored me for a week, gave me a story that he was getting more information then ignored me, before finally confessing that it was he who did after all authorise its release.
+Clive Manley too ignored me for a week, gave me a story that he was getting more information then ignored me, before finally confessing that it was he who did after all authorise its release., (Alastair Well’s

-So we now know the intention of the TMT leaders, something that was apparently the intention all along – kick the ‘old man out’ and shuffle the funds from the sale of The Memory Bank into the new council-led multi-million “dream Museum”.
+So we now know the intention of theleaders, something that was apparently the intention all along – kick the ‘old man out’ and shuffle the funds from the sale of The Memory Bank into the new council-led multi-million “dream Museum”.

 I note here that all are welcome to use and quote from this blog without limit but this use is subject to my simple Terms that if quoted, reference must be made back to the URL of this website (dennis.co.nz).